×

 From Bucks Fizz to Loreen: How Eurovision entries use language to bridge barriers

 Since it first took to the stage in Switzerland in 1956, the Eurovision Song Contest has reflected the diversity of European languages and cultures.
-This year sees the event come full circle after the success of Swiss singer Nemo at Eurovision 2024.
+This year sees the event take place in Vienna, Austria, after singer JJ won in Basel last year.
 Language is at the heart of the event, from the original dominance of English in the early days to the multilingual contest we see today.

-In this blog we look back at nearly 70 years of Eurovision and how it reflects the ongoing evolution of language across the continent.
+In this blog we celebrate 70 years of Eurovision and how it reflects the ongoing evolution of language across the continent.

 Language and translation trends